 What Is Cabernet Sauvignon?

+To continue before we go into the comparison between Pinot Noir vs Cabernet Sauvignon, we will tell you about Cabernet Sauvignon.
 It is a type of red wine made from cranberry grape.
 The resulting product has high acidity and moderate tannins with flavors including fruity, herbal, or oaky depending on how it was grown compared to other factors such as weather conditions, for example, ripeness level, which changes its profile over time too.

 People who enjoy these wines typically sip them young but will benefit greatly when aged because their complexity becomes even greater after some patience has been exercised by wayward breezes, sun, and warmth.